Niall-OLeary/Performance-Portal/README.md

 ## Description

-The Performance Portal is a data-driven dashboard built in Power BI, designed to transform operational performance meetings into insight-led decision-making forums.
+The Performance Portal is a data-driven dashboard, built in Power BI, designed to transform operational performance meetings into insight-led decision-making forums.

 Originally developed from monthly performance board meetings, the project evolved into a centralised platform that surfaces actionable insights, improves visibility of provider performance, and enables more targeted operational interventions.